Skip to content

 Hi [Name],

-I wanted to give you a clear update on [Property Address].
+Here's this week's update on [Property Address].
 This week we had [number] showings and [number] new inquiries.

 Best,